long-1602/Ohio-State-Assignments/README.md

 # Ohio-State-Assignments
-These are some of the data analytics projects I completed using python for my astrophysics courses at Ohio State.
+These are some of the data analysis final projects I completed using python for my astrophysics courses at Ohio State.